bezhan2009/Orbix/README.md

 ### Development Guide

-If you want to extend the functionality of ORPXI, you can contact the developer [here](https://t.me/Rust_Bezhan).
+If you want to extend the functionality of Orbix, you can contact the developer [here](https://t.me/Rust_Bezhan).

 ### Feedback and Support

-If you have any questions, suggestions, or issues, please create a new [issue](https://github.com/bezhan2009/ORPXI/issues/new) in our GitHub repository.
+If you have any questions, suggestions, or issues, please create a new [issue](https://github.com/bezhan2009/Orbix/issues/new) in our GitHub repository.